Terms of Business

 3.2 Payment of expenses

-Whilst our fixed charges and hourly rates are predictable, you should appreciate that local representatives’ charges and official fees are outside our control since they may be changed without notice and (in the case of foreign matters) vary with exchange rate fluctuations.
+Whilst our standard charges and our professional time hourly rates are predictable, you should appreciate that foreign attorneys’ fees and official fees are outside our control since they may be changed without notice and (in the case of foreign matters) vary with exchange rate fluctuations.

 3.3 Payment on account

-We may require payment on account, particularly in respect of large items such as charges and expenses to be incurred in foreign filings and actions.
+We may require payment on account, particularly when large costs such as charges and expenses are to be incurred or if the party that we have been instructed to bill is located outside of the UK or if the client is new to us.
 When we make such a request, we will usually not carry out any instructed work until the requested payment has cleared into our bank account, so good time should be allowed.

-In the event we receive money from you, other than by way of payment of fees or disbursements incurred, including money on account (for fees or disbursements) paid up front, such money shall be held on trust in an account which is entirely separate from our firm’s professional business accounts.
+In the event we receive money from you, other than by way of payment of fees or disbursements incurred, including money on account (for fees or disbursements) paid up front, such money shall be held on trust in an account which is not interest bearing and is entirely separate from our firm’s professional business accounts.

-If requested, we will try to give estimates of future charges in good faith based on our knowledge at the time.
-However, as charges may be affected by matters beyond our control and the amount of work involved often cannot be accurately forecast, such estimates will not be binding.
-Only some classes of work are suited to a firm advance quotation.
+If requested, we will try to give estimates of future costs in good faith based on our knowledge at the time.
+However, the amount of work involved often cannot be accurately forecast and costs may be affected by matters beyond our control, including being instructed to do additional work by you.
+An estimate is not an agreed cost and is not binding.

-If you would like to set an upper limit on the charges which may be incurred without prior reference to you then please let us know.
+If you would like to set an upper limit on the costs which may be incurred without prior reference to you then please let us know.

 We would be happy to render invoices to and accept payment from another person nominated by you (for example, another company in the same group).
 However, please note that ultimate responsibility for making such payment will remain with you.
 Please note in particular that you are responsible for paying our fees and that we will conduct work on your behalf on the basis that, even if you are instructed by another party to instruct us to conduct such work, you will be responsible for settlement of our fees in a timely manner regardless of when or if you receive payment from the other party.